Ramkiran13/rk_projects/README.md

 1. '/' (Index) - contains the form to input latitude, longitude and weather Sources
 2. '/currentTemp' - redirects to display the current temperature

 ### Input

 1. Enter only float values for Latitude and Longitude, else page redirects to the index page
 2. Select at least one source, else page redirects to the index page
+3. Make sure the flask application is running

 ### Output